scummvm/scummvm/doc/docportal/using_scummvm/keyboard_shortcuts.rst

 Keyboard shortcuts
 ===================

-ScummVM supports various in-game keyboard and mouse shortcuts, and since version 2.2.0 these can be manually configured in the :ref:`global settings <keyglobal>` or the :ref:`game settings <keygame>` Keymaps tab, or in the :doc:`configuration file <../advanced_options/configuration_file>`.
+ScummVM supports various in-game keyboard and mouse shortcuts, and since version 2.2.0 these can be manually configured in the :doc:`Keymaps tab <../settings/keymaps>`, or in the :doc:`configuration file <../advanced_options/configuration_file>`.

 The shortcuts listed below are the defaults.